US women earn bronze medal with 4-3 win over Australia

 The Australians had already met the United States at the Tokyo Olympics, holding the Americans to a scoreless draw in the final game of the group stage.
 Australia was also the only team in the group to score on the Swedes, who are headed for the gold medal match Friday against Canada.

-The U.S. team’s tournament-opening loss to Sweden snapped a 44-match unbeaten streak.
+The U.S. team’s tournament-opening loss to to Sweden snapped a 44-match unbeaten streak.
 After a rebound victory over New Zealand came the scoreless draw with Australia.
-In the quarterfinals, the U.S. got past the Netherlands on a penalty shootout.
+In the quarterfinals, the U.S. got past the Netherlands inn a penalty shootout.

 But they were thwarted in a quest to become the first team to win an Olympics after a World Cup title by their Canadian rivals.
 Jessie Fleming scored on a penalty kick in the 74th minute for the game’s lone goal.